How to Master Phone Photography

 Don't be afraid to edit.

-Composing and taking your photos is just the first step to making them visually compelling.
-Editing your photos is the next step — and a very critical one, at that.
-Filters can be a valuable tool, particularly when it comes to *Removing blemishes from a picture, and/or erasing photo-bombing people or objects in the wrong place.
+Composing and taking photos is just the first step to making them visually compelling.
+Editing your photos is the next step—and a very critical one, at that.
+Filters can be a valuable tool, mainly when Removing blemishes from a picture and erasing photo-bombing people or objects in the wrong place.

-But there are many other great photo and video editing apps out there for mobile devices — check out the one I use.
+However, there are many other great photo and video editing apps for mobile devices—check out the one I use.

 Play around with the filters for more effects.

-Once you’ve taken the photo, use your tool in your photo editing app to see if you can make the image slightly brighter.
-One of the latest apps available is Foodie, which comes with its own set of filters optimized for different types of food.
+Once you’ve taken the photo, use the tool in your photo editing app to see if you can make it slightly brighter.
+One of the latest apps available is Foodie, which has a set of filters optimized for different types of food.

 ** Photoshop Express ( Free/IOS/Android)